wp-plugins/activecampaign-subscription-forms/readme.txt

 2. Selecting the subscription form to display
 3. Confirmation that your settings have been saved
 4. Viewing the subscription form on the public side when using the plugin
-5. Viewing the subscription form on the public side when manually pasting your HTML into a template

 == Changelog ==